 More importantly, the world in which we serve needs them all.

-For decades the church, especially along denominational lines, has argued about how to appropriately do worship.
+For decades the church, especially along denominational lines, has argued about how to appropriately worship.
 We have called these arguments “worship wars.”
 Traditional vs. Contemporary?
-Or maybe we combine them both and create a Blended service?
+Maybe we combine them and create a Blended service?

 Which style is right for you and your church?
 Is one better than the other?

-I’ll say it again: God has uniquely made you and wired you.
+I’ll repeat it: God has uniquely made you and wired you.
 And God has put you in a unique context.
 Ask these two questions.

 - How has God gifted me?
 What gifts are unique to our church?

-- What is the style of church that would best serve the community in which we have been called?
+- What is the style of church that would best serve the community we have been called to?

 We need traditional.
 We need liturgical.
 We need hymnals.
 We need organs.
 We need modern.
 We need contemporary.
 We need blended.
 We need guitars.
 We need drums.
 We need skinny jeans.
 We need robes.